BitcoinDesign/Guide/README.md

 ---

-Version 1 of this doc [can be found here](https://docs.google.com/document/d/1omAxwvCSRlo_u5UL3ThTXFhNccDuN7GJOi4RlZfk--w/edit#heading=h.75nvyav1r98b) for reference.
+## Origin and history

+The process to create the guide started in the summer of 2020.
+The first drafts of this document first existed as Google Docs, here are [Version 1](https://docs.google.com/document/d/1omAxwvCSRlo_u5UL3ThTXFhNccDuN7GJOi4RlZfk--w/edit#heading=h.75nvyav1r98b) and [Version 2](https://docs.google.com/document/d/1YiYeRIybGmxmErCOI4Jc8Qajz3JGM1JYVfUtpzyCzSk/edit?usp=sharing) for reference.

 ---